 A helpful way of attuning with the divine is to show gratitude for all that is flowing into our life.
 This enhances a positive approach to life, even when we experience illness and adverse conditions.

-Inspiration and guidance are always available through the developed intuition.
-This is an important subject, and we will deal with in a separate section.
+Inspiration and guidance is always available through the developed intuition.
+This is an important subject and we will deal with in a separate section.